 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

+You can use the Chase Ultimate Rewards points you earn with the Chase Sapphire Preferred card to book paid flights like you can with the Capital One Venture card.
 And even better, you can transfer Chase Ultimate Rewards points to airline and hotel partners.
-The Capital One Venture has this ability too, but in most cases, Chase cards are a better pick.
+The Capital One Venture has this ability too.
+But in most cases, Chase cards are a better pick.

 |Card||Sign-Up Bonus||Benefits||Foreign Transaction Fees||Annual Fee|

 |Capital One Venture Rewards Credit Card||50,000 Venture miles when you spend $3,000 on purchases within the first three months of opening your account||• 2X Venture miles on every purchase|

 • Redeem for cash back at .5 cents per mile

 • Redeem for paid travel at 1 cent per mile

 • Transfer to airline partners like JetBlue, Air Canada and Singapore Airlines